ivansanchezg/SaveSystem/README.md

 You can also drop the package directly into a project:

+1. Clone this repository: `git clone https://github.com/ivansanchezg/SaveSystem.git`
-1. Open your Unity project folder in Explorer/Finder
+2. Open your Unity project folder in Explorer/Finder
-2. Copy the entire folder: `com.ivanchez.savesystem/`
+3. Copy the entire content of `SaveSystem`
-3. Paste it into: `YourProject/Packages/`
+4. Paste it into `YourProject/Packages/com.ivansanchezg.savesystem`

 Unity will detect the package automatically.